StephenKairu/dairybusiness/dairybusiness/READ.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This is  a web application called the Dairy Business Management System.
+<p>This is  a web application called the Kairu Dairy Business Management System.
 It allows the user to monitor dairy farm production and sales.
 It's also able to provide a report of daily, weekly, monthly or yearly income.</p>

 ## Installation